 - One of them would be on penthouse terraces, where, as there are no windows above, only the distances to adjacent windows must be respected.

-Patios on the lower floors
+Patios on ground floors

 - The other area would be in the patios on the ground floor.
 However, it will be more difficult to maintain the required distances in this area as there will be windows at the sides and above, so it won’t always be possible to have barbecues without breaching the current regulations.